Project engagement page

 From the mid-1960s to the early 1990s, 50 Avenue S.W. was designated as an Expressway.
 It was meant to provide a connection over the Elbow River to communities to the east.
 As part of the 1995 GoPlan, the expressway plan was revised as future river crossings were longer permitted.
 At that time, 50 Avenue S.W. was reclassified as a Collector road.
 When the Calgary Transportation Plan was approved in 2009, 50 Avenue S.W. was reclassified again; this time as a Parkway.

 50 Avenue S.W. currently does not meet Parkway standards.
-The City is doing this corridor study to determine how 50 Avenue S.W. can meet the Parkway standards in the future.
 According to the Complete Streets Guide, a Parkway focuses on blending in with natural areas.
 In addition, walking and cycling are given the highest priority.
 Upgrading 50 Avenue S.W. to Parkway standards means it will be easier to get around the neighbourhood by walking, biking, taking transit or driving.
 A current example of a Parkway is Elbow Drive S.W. near Stanley Park.

 Who should I contact if I have questions about the study?